ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 policy specified by the "p" tag MUST be applied for subdomains.
-Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in {#policy-discovery}.
+Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in (#policy-discovery).

 v:
 :   Version (plain-text; REQUIRED).
 Identifies the record retrieved